TrinityDNA: A Bio-Inspired Foundational Model for Efficient Long-Sequence DNA Modeling: Experiments

 \subsubsection{GUE Benchmark}

-We evaluate our models on a comprehensive \textbf{Genomic Understanding Evaluation} (GUE) benchmark comprising tasks from \emph{Genomics Benchmark}~\citep{zhou2023dnabert} and \emph{Nucleotide Transformer} tasks~\citep{dalla2024nucleotide} by standard LoRA fine-tuning~\citep{hu2021lora}.
-These include regulatory element classification, histone marker prediction, splice site annotation, and promoter/enhancer recognition tasks across various species.
-We refer to the best results of baselines in the original paper.
+We evaluate our models on a comprehensive {Genomic Understanding Evaluation} (GUE) benchmark comprising tasks from \emph{Genomics Benchmark}~\citep{zhou2023dnabert} and \emph{Nucleotide Transformer} tasks~\citep{dalla2024nucleotide} by standard LoRA fine-tuning~\citep{hu2021lora}.
+For baselines, results are used in the original paper.

-The results are shown in Table~\ref{tab:gue_results}, comparing models DNABERT, Nucleotide Transformer (NT), DNABERT2, and our proposed \texttt{TrinityDNA}.
-Overall, \texttt{TrinityDNA} outperforms prior methods across many metrics (e.g., average F1 score, MCC), highlighting our model's strong ability to capture both local motifs and long-range dependencies in genomic sequences.
-We observe particularly large improvements in tasks that demand recognition of extended promoter regions or higher-order structural features, aligning with our architectural design for multi-window attention and GRC-based reverse complement awareness.
-In summary, our results on the GUE benchmark indicate that \texttt{TrinityDNA} not only leverages evolutionary signals during pre-training to handle long sequences effectively but also outperforms existing models in capturing fine-scale regulatory and annotations.
+\paragraph{Results} In Table~\ref{tab:gue_results}, we compare models DNABERT, Nucleotide Transformer (NT), DNABERT2, and \texttt{TrinityDNA}.
+Overall, ours outperforms prior methods across many metrics.
+We observe large improvements in tasks that demand recognition of extended promoter regions or higher-order structural features, aligning with our architectural design for multi-window attention and GRC-based reverse complement awareness.